Charozetta/fake-news-detector/README.md

 ## About

 This project is a machine learning-based web application that detects fake news articles with **99.52% accuracy**.
-Built as part of a data science coursework at Karpov.Courses, it demonstrates the practical application of NLP and classical ML algorithms for text classification.
+Built as part of a data science coursework at HSE University (Moscow).
+It demonstrates the practical application of NLP and classical ML algorithms for text classification.

+Original Dataset (ISOT) can be found here: https://www.kaggle.com/datasets/csmalarkodi/isot-fake-news-dataset

 ** Live Demo:** [Coming Soon - Streamlit Cloud]